 We hope you’ve enjoyed your time in the property and with HOP, but as your tenancy starts to draw to a close it’s time to start thinking about moving on.
 The student changeover period is historically our busiest time of the year, so we really appreciate your patience and co-operation to make this go as smoothly as possible.

 To help you get ready for this busy time, we’ve compiled you a handy list of Frequently Asked Questions to help make sure that both you, and your property, will be ready when it’s time to move out.

 How do I return my keys?

-To minimise the number of people needing to come to the office, all keys must be returned by one Tenant only from each house.
-We have emailed every tenant directly with how to book a Key Drop-Off Appointment, but if you’ve any queries about, give the office a call on 0113 322 9324.
+To minimise the number of people needing to come to the office, all keys must be returned by one Tenant only from each house no later than 11am on the date your contract ends,

-Please put all keys in a sealed envelope with the address of the property written on the front and post it through our letter box of our Leeds Office on Burley Road.
+Please put all keys in a sealed envelope with the address of the property written on the front and post it through our letter box of our Leeds Office on Burley Road (opposite the Co-Op)

 It’s really important to get all your keys back to us.
 If you don’t return them, we will have to replace the locks for security reasons, the cost of which is then charged back to you.
 The address for HOP Leeds is: Coburg House, St Andrews Court, Leeds, LS3 1JY.